AyadiGithub/Favourite-Movies-Using-Python/README.md

 # Favourite-Movies-Using-Python
 Creating a Webpage that displays movies with trailers from YouTube using Python.

 This is a project from Udacity's Introduction to Python Programming course (2017).
-It is a webebpage generated with python that displays my favourite movies and their trailers from YouTube.
+It is a webpage generated with python that displays movies and their trailers from YouTube.

 To Run:
 1. Download/clone the repository to your desktop.